SmithWillSuffice/ohanga-pai/content/blog/22_mmtfornow.md

 case, tomorrow I might not be "an MMT'er" in New Zealand context.
 I'd still "be an MMT'er" for the USA, UK, Australia, Canada, or Japan, &c., analyses.

-((Depending on the ingenuity of the Parliamntary changes, I might possibly still be an advocate for NZ using an MMT system, "going back to MMT" as it were.))
+((Depending on the ingenuity of the Parliamentary changes, I might possibly still be an advocate for NZ using an MMT system, "going back to MMT" as it were.))

 It's easy stuff.
 I seek falsification.
 If the tenets of MMT no longer apply to a